cheddatech/CheddaBoards-Godot/docs/guides/signals-reference.md

 ## Your Game (Template wrapper)

-If you use the Template's `Game.gd` wrapper, your own game scene emits these — the wrapper listens and handles submission, the game-over screen, and achievements. **Only `game_over` is required;** the other three are optional and only feed the built-in HUD.
+If you use the Template's `Game.gd` wrapper, your own game scene emits these — the wrapper listens and handles submission, the game-over screen, and achievements. **Only `game_over` is required;** the other three are optional — each reveals its HUD panel only when your scene declares it, so omit the ones you don't need and those panels stay hidden.

 ```gdscript
 signal game_over(final_score: int, stats: Dictionary)         # REQUIRED — wrapper can't submit without it